 Runtime Analysis

 Once the NN was trained and tuned, a software wrapper was created to easily interface with prediction inputs and outputs.
-Python’s built-in libraries ‘cProfile’ and ‘timeit’ were used to benchmark the speed of the code. cProfile reported that function calls were executed within seconds.
-Timeit averaged an execution time of 0.seconds across 100 trials.
+Python’s built-in libraries ‘cProfile’ and ‘timeit’ were used to benchmark the speed of the code. cProfile reported that 437698 function calls were executed within 0.322 seconds.
+Timeit averaged an execution time of 0.094 seconds across 100 trials.
+This was performed on a Windows 11 System with 32 GB RAM and a i7-12000KF clocked at 3.6 GHz.

-The time to model and simulate a barge using the NN averaged less than one minute during testing.
-Comparatively, modelling the same barge in ANSYS and simulating the results in AQWA averaged 10 minutes.
+The time to specify barge dimensions and run the simulation using the NN averaged less than one minute during testing.
+Comparatively, creating a CAD model the same barge in ANSYS DesignModeler and simulating the results in AQWA averaged 10 minutes.

 When considering the time spent on design modelling, the use of the NN model is much more efficient than the commercial alternatives due to its simplicity.
-Of course, this comes with downsides – namely a very restrictive modelling capability and non-negligible errors in the RAO predictions.
-Additionally, this NN cannot predict any hydrodynamic features such as added mass, Froude-Krylov forces, or damping.
+Because the software is based in Python and uses a defined class-structure to process user inputs, it can easily be integrated in other systems in a plug-and-play fashion.
+However, this comes with downsides – namely a very restrictive modelling capability and non-negligible errors in the RAO predictions.
+Additionally, this NN cannot predict any hydrodynamic features such as added mass, Froude-Krylov forces, or damping – all of which can be evaluated in ANSYS AQWA in the same amount of time needed to solve for the RAOs.
 Such capabilities could be added in the future, but the dataset would need to be expanded.
-The data preprocessing procedure would also need to be changed to match the new data.

 Conclusion

 This paper outlines the process by which the predictive model was created and tuned.
 Bypassing the computationally expensive CAD models and providing another path for vessel design to grow into will assist in the development of digital twins in the modern era.
 The model creation starts with the collection of RAO data from known sources.
 In the case that this data is unavailable, RAO curves must be generated with a modelling software.
 Fitting the raw data to a curve of a general equation allows for the simple expression of the form shape of the responses.
-Simplifying the data is important when setting up a neural network, as having a lower number of outputs improves accuracy when supplying the same amount of input data.
-A neural network is set up and adjusted to produce the most accurate results for the collected training data, and then implemented into a design studio where engineers can quickly input parameters and investigate the vessel’s response characteristics.
+Simplifying the data wherever possible is important when setting up a neural network, as having a lower number of outputs improves accuracy when supplying the same amount of input data.
+A neural network is set up and adjusted to produce a reasonable estimate of the RAOs for the collected training data, and then implemented into a design studio where engineers can quickly input parameters and investigate the vessel’s response characteristics.

 With the model functioning properly for box barges, the first phase of this research project is complete.
-Given the accuracy and robustness of the model so far, the proof-of-concept has shown the feasibility of using a neural network to replace the traditional solution process of solving for the RAOs of a vessel.
+Given the accuracy and robustness of the model so far, the proof-of-concept has shown the feasibility of using a neural network to supplement the traditional solution process of solving for the RAOs of a vessel.
+Of course, this model is far from perfect.
+A ‘silver-bullet’ model which completely replaces math is unlikely to ever be created.
+However, this project builds upon past research about the use of neural networks in the maritime industry and will hopefully be useful in the early stages of design where very little is known about a hullform.